BasmaBao/Data-Engineering/Scheduling a simple ETL with Airflow in lInux/README.md

-Here's a detailed `README.md` file to explain the steps to run a simple ETL DAG with Apache Airflow on a Linux system using MySQL as the database.

----

 # Running a Simple ETL DAG with Airflow on Linux

 This guide explains how to set up and run a simple ETL DAG using Apache Airflow on a Linux system.
 The DAG executes an ETL script that extracts data from a MySQL database, transforms it, and writes the transformed data to a CSV file.
+It is an application of the following youtube video: https://www.youtube.com/watch?v=RhNUbWynpwc

 ## Prerequisites